 Journal of a passage from the Pacific to the Atlantic: crossing the Andes in the northern provinces of Peru, and descending the River Marañon or Amazon.
 (1828) Henry Lister Maw

 Thursday March 27th 1828.
 Henry Lister Maw and his traveling companion Mr. Hinde stayed at John & Cordelia’s house at Santarem (even though the Gay’s were in Para at the time, as fellow Britons the custom was to extend courtesty.
 John’s man at Santarem provided them with somewhere to stay and convivial comforts.
 Whilst there Henry read the only book that John had in the house.
 The history of the buccaneers.
-Lister Maw and Hinde experienced some trouble whilst they were at Santarem with their passports and the local authorities and were aided by John’s Man, Mr. Jeffries in getting it resolved and them back on their way to Para
+Lister Maw and Hinde had experienced some trouble whilst they were at Santarem with their passports and the local authorities and were aided by John’s Man, Mr. Jeffries in getting it resolved and them back on their way to Para

-The British vice-consul of Para was a Mr Hesketh.
+The British vice-consul of Para was a Mr John Hesketh.
+(John Hesketh, an overview).
 The consul from the United States was a Mr. Allen.
 The travelers remarked that there were large populations of what they called ‘Indians’ away from the largely European townships.
 These people were in fact the Tapajo tribes who were the original inhabitants of the area.
 There was also a well-known merchant in the city a Mr. Campbell whose home at Para, Henry Lister Maw was staying at and he recorded the following in his diary:

 ‘ Within a day or two after our dining with Mr Hesketh, as we were sitting at dinner at Mr. Campbell’s a girl of about ten or twelve years of age, daughter of Mr. Gay, an English Merchant, to whom Mr Jeffries acted as agent at Santarem, and who had died only a few days previous to our reaching Para, came running into the room crying, saying her little sister was just dead.
 We had seen the child since our arrival, when it appeared not to be unwell, though delicate.
 It had been slightly indisposed that day and the day before, but went off in a convulsion.
-(The girl mentioned would have either been Cordelia or her sister Ann who were reporting the death of their four year old sister Mary).
+(The girl mentioned would have either been Cordelia or her sister Ann who were reporting the death of their youngest sister.)

 It may be imagined the mother’s feelngs, at losing her husband and her infant within so short a period; nor were these the only sufferings she had to struggle with, Mr Gay not having left her in affluent circumstances.
 The attention of Mr. Campbell and his circle was not wanting on the occasion and as I had nothing in particular to occupy my attention, I sat up with Mr. Henderson a young man in Mr. Campbell’s house, to watch the body; the following day it was buried in its father’s grave, in a piece of ground cleared away in the jungle, and allotted as an English or Protestant burial-ground.